ezet/evelib/README.md

 * A fairly comprehensive set of unit tests, including static xml tests for calls requiring authentication.

 ### Current Modules
-* Eve Online API
+* Eve Online API `EveOnlineApi`
-* Eve CREST
+* Eve CREST `EveCrest`
-* Eve Central API
+* Eve Central API `EveCentral`
-* Eve Marketdata API
+* Eve Marketdata API `EveMarketData`
-* Element43 API
+* Element43 API `Element43`
-* ZKillboard API
+* ZKillboard API `ZKillBoard`

 ### General information
 The project is split into one dll for each api, aswell as one core library.
 All libraries require the core library, but can otherwise be mixed and matched as you like.
-The latest stable release also offers one download where all projects are merged into one dll.
-The libraries can be configured using app.config in your application, see dll.config for possible values.

 #### Code Contracts
 The library uses Code Contracts, see [code contracts] (http://research.microsoft.com/en-us/projects/contracts/) for more information.

-#### Threading
-The library is currently not threaded in any way.
-There's not really room for effective parallelization in the requests, so the only use would be for offloading eg. a GUI thread.
-This responsibility should be left to the client code.

 #### Caching
 The EveOnline API module caches XML files to disk, adhering to the CachedUntil values provided by CCP on each request.
 The cache location can be configured in App.config.
 You can easily change this for your own implementation if you want.
 The other libraries do not use caching.

 #### Async/Await
-All API methods provide both a synchronous version, and an asynchronous version of the method, postfixed with `Async`.
-I strongly recommend using the Async methods.
+All methods that access an API provide both a synchronous and an asynchronous.
+Asynchronous methods are postfixed with `Async`.
+Some classes provide lazily loaded properties, which will always be loaded synchronously if a new request has to be made.
+To load such properties asynchronously, call `InitAsync()` on the respective objects, before accessing it's properties.
+All such properties are documented as such in it's comments.

 EveOnline API
 -